All remaining spring 2020 field trips have been canceled. Registration information for fall 2020 field trips will be

 The Town Center at the Discovery Building is an exceptional destination for scientific exploration.
 We offer several field trip workshops for students in elementary, middle and high school.
 All groups interested in a field trip must fill out an online registration form.
 The workshops we offer are described on our K-2, 3-5, middle school (6-8) and high school (9-12) program pages.

 Who Can Attend

 Field trips take place in the Town Center (first floor) and in teaching labs located on the research floors of the Discovery Building, staffed with scientists committed to bringing cutting-edge science experiences to students of all ages.

-Fall field trips are on Tuesdays, Thursdays and select Fridays.
-Spring field trips are on Tuesdays and Thursdays.
+Fall field trips are on Tuesdays, Thursdays (grades 3-8 only) and select Fridays (K-2 only).
+Spring field trips (grades 3-12 only) are on Tuesdays and Thursdays.
 Not every workshop activity is available each day.
 When you fill out the online field trip registration form, you will select your desired field trip dates and workshops; please note the different field trip times offered below.
 We will be in touch to confirm that the topics and dates you selected are available.

 Most field trips consist of two 75-minute workshops in a lab setting.
 Groups are split into two groups, which complete workshops simultaneously and then switch labs to complete the second activity.
 Most workshops are limited to 25 students per activity with groups rotating through activities.
 The recommended number of students per field trip is 50 or less.
 The maximum number of students we can accommodate at one time is 75, depending on the date.
 If your group is larger than 75 students, you will need to come on separate field trip dates.

 Field Trip Schedule: 9:30 a.m.-noon, back-to-back activities